snowdj/CodingPuzzles-Python/CodingPuzzles/doc/binarytree/Balance Binary Tree.md

 ## Thoughts

-- Recursively traversal the tree.
+- Recursively traverse the tree.
 Get the height difference of each node.
 - Divide and conquer
 - First, work on the left sub-tree.
 Then work on the right sub-tree
 - Condition of balanced: abs(leftHeight - rightHeight) <= 1